Ginger

 2020 Sep 09 Current Women s Health Reviews Shabani F, Chabra A, Vakilian K, Bioos S, Bozorgi M, Ayati MH, et al.

-Randomised Controlled Trial Honey Chamomile Period PainThe use of ginger, chamomile, and honey significantly diminished the intensity of dysmenorrhea pain as compared to the use of mefenamic acid.
+Randomised Controlled Trial Ginger Honey Chamomile Period PainThe use of ginger, chamomile, and honey significantly diminished the intensity of dysmenorrhea pain as compared to the use of mefenamic acid.

 Evaluation of the Synergism of Medicinal Effects of Chamomile and Ginger on Pain and Symptoms of Primary Dysmenorrhea: A Randomized Controlled Trial